 MS2 fragmentation spectra are used to identify the sequence behind their MS1 parent peak.
 However, MS2 spectra rarely allow unambiguous precursor identification, because fragmentation may be incomplete, or too extensive, or several precursors may have been co-isolated.
 Thus, while de novo sequencing is trivial for Genomics and Transcriptomics, it remains an elusive Holy Grail in Proteomics.

 Instead, a strategy called Database Searching is commonly used: observed spectra are compared to theoretical spectra predicted from expected peptide sequences and assigned the best matching sequence and a score.
 Only peptide sequences existing in the database and with Post Translational Modifications included in the search parameters can be identified.

-For a given Peptide-Spectrum Match (PSM), a Posterior Error Probability (PEP, a local form of FDR) is calculated as the proportion of fake peptides in the same score bin.
-A peptide’s Q-value is the percentage of decoy hits among PSMs with higher or equal scores (FDR if the threshold was set at this peptide’s score).
+For a given Peptide-Spectrum Match (PSM), a Posterior Error Probability (PEP, a local form of FDR) is calculated as the proportion of decoy peptides expected at the local score – in practice, because there will only ever be one peptide with a given exact score, this is actually calculated from models of the two distributions.
+A peptide’s Q-value can equivalently be formulated as the lowest FDR at which the given peptide would be reported; the FDR if the threshold was set at this peptide’s score; or the percentage of decoy hits among PSMs with higher or equal scores.